Skip to main content

 Mark as Leaver Use this to record that the individual has left your business.
 This will terminate their employment record within the platform and trigger any necessary compliance actions related to ending their sponsorship.

-If you have a large number of documents to upload against worker profiles, the bulk upload function saves significant time compared to uploading one at a time.
+If you have a large number of documents to upload against worker profiles, Smart Document Upload saves significant time compared to uploading one file at a time.
+You can upload up to 50 documents at once and Borderless AI handles the classification, extraction, and matching automatically.

-2. Select up to 50 documents at a time for upload.
+2. Select up to 50 documents at a time for upload (pdf, png, jpg, jpeg).

-4. Once uploaded, the platform will automatically attempt to classify each document by its document type and match it to the correct employee profile.
+4. Once uploaded, the platform automatically classifies each document by type and matches it to the correct employee profile using information extracted from the file.

-For a full walkthrough of this feature, refer to the separate Smart Document Upload video guide.
+For a full walkthrough of this feature, refer to the separate Smart Document Upload article in the help centre.

 Sponsoring an Individual